alphauslabs/tmpdocs/docs/blueapi/client-sdks.md

 # Client SDKs

 We are in the process of generating client libraries (SDKs) for [programming languages supported in gRPC](https://grpc.io/docs/languages/).
-If you have a particular programming language in the list you want supported, contact us through support@alphaus.cloud and we will try to prioritize it.
+If you have a particular programming language in the list you want supported, contact us at support@alphaus.cloud and we will try to prioritize it.

 ## blue-sdk-go
 Check out [here](https://github.com/alphauslabs/blue-sdk-go) for more information.